When no one listens, there’s no use talking at all.

 Out of curiosity, I used one of the companies I represent as a model for some basic SEO and Page Rank experimentation.
 I’ve been doing their media releases and fliers, but not the Web site.
 This company has believed that their Web site was optimized.
 Since competition in their field is minimal, they were easily found on the first page of Google search if you knew what to look for.
 I learned that not only were they absolutely not searched on for their most prevalent keyword phrases, they weren’t showing at all for the phrases people actually look for.

-That blew my mind, because with a Page Rank of 3, you’d assume the keywords were working for them.
-But they weren’t.
+That blew my mind, because with a Page Rank of 3, you’d assume they had a few things on the ball.
+But their keywords weren’t working.
 Zero traffic on the terms used.

 Long Tail Optimization